Stypox/dicio-android/README.md

 - **weather**: collects weather information from **OpenWeatherMap** - _What's the weather like?_
 - **lyrics**: shows **Genius** lyrics for songs - _What's the song that goes we will we will rock you?_
 - **open**: opens an app on your device - _Open NewPipe_

+## Speech to text

+Dicio uses [Vosk](https://github.com/alphacep/vosk-api/) as its speech to text (`STT`) engine.
+In order to be able to run on every phone small models are employed, weighing `~50MB`.
+The download from [here](https://alphacephei.com/vosk/models) starts automatically whenever needed, so the app language can be changed seamlessly.

 ## Contributing